 At the heart of the problem is that an unmarried mother can essentially determine if the the consent of the unmarried father is required for the adoption.
 Arkansas Code 9-9-206 lists who is required to give consent for an adoption.
 The only person whose consent is required in all cases is the mother.
 An unmarried father must first prove a significant custodial, personal, or financial relationship to the child before the petition for adoption is filed, which can be right after the child is born.
 Since the father can't form a direct relationship with the child prior to its birth, he must have this relationship with the pregnant mother.
 Unfortunately, the mother can prevent such a relationship by either thwarting the father's attempts or concealing the pregnancy altogether.
-Her reasons for this may include embarrassment, not wanting the father to have custody, or not wanting the father to get in the way of the adoption.
-The legal argument for such requirements draws on negative stereotypes and prejudice of fathers as unwilling and unworthy.
 The fact that "I didn't tell the father I was pregnant" is acceptable in court illustrates how easiliy a father's rights are dismissed.
 Arkansas Supreme Court case law actually affirms that "the putative father’s lack of knowledge is not sufficient grounds upon which to exempt him from the statutory requirements" needed to give consent for adoption (Escobedo v.
 Nickita, 365 Ark.
 548).